Emerging Leaders Institute (ELI)

 The principal leaders of ELI are George Swain and Marcy Mann.
 Additional facilitators contribute to the program in various ways.

-Please contact ELI director George Swain for additional information.
+Please contact George Swain and Marcy Mann for additional information.

 George Swain is currently Associate Director for Evaluation and Accreditation at NYSAIS.
 He has also served as Head of Middle School at both Poughkeepsie Day School and Brooklyn Friends School.
 He holds advanced degrees in Educational Leadership from Columbia University and in History from Binghamton University and has received both the Klingenstein and NAIS/EE Ford Fellowships.
 George has also served on the staff of the NYSAIS Beginning Teachers Institute, the NYSAIS Division/Assistant Heads Conference Committee and is a founding member of the NYSAIS Commission on Professional Learning and Collaboration.
 He has offered workshops for teachers and administrators on a range of subjects.

-Marcy Mann is the Associate Head at Professional Children’s School.
-She has been a division head in three schools, as Upper School Head at Nightingale-Bamford School and as Middle School Director at The Calhoun School and The Hackley School.
+Marcy Mann is currently the Assistant Director for Professional Development at NYSAIS.
+She has also served as the Associate Head at Professional Children's School, and was a division head in three schools: Upper School Head at Nightingale-Bamford School and as Middle School Director at The Calhoun School and The Hackley School.
 She holds an advanced degree in Developmental Psychology from Columbia University, as well as having attended the Principal’s Institute at Harvard Graduate School of Education.
 Marcy has also served on the staff of the NYSAIS Beginning Teachers Institute, Young Women’s Leadership Institute at Barnard College, the NYSAIS Professional Development Committee, and is a founding member of the NYSAIS Commission on Professional Learning and Collaboration.

 Together, George and Marcy have worked with dozens of administrators over the years through a workshop series designed for new division heads entitled “Out of the Frying Pan and Into the Fire.”